likhitha-hs543/task-manager-assessment/README.md

 **🎥 Watch the Demo Video**: [task-manager-demo.mp4](./demo/task-manager-demo.mp4)

-> Click the link above to download and watch the demo video
+> **How to watch**: Click the link above → Click "View raw" or "Download" button to download the video, then play it locally.
+(GitHub doesn't preview large video files in the browser)

 ### Features Demonstrated:
 - ✅ **Login & Authentication** - Email/password with session storage